Knimhan/bloom-filter/readme.md

 #### BloomFilter
-  1. void add(String word) :
+  1. void add(List<String> words) :

-Adds the word to bit set.
+Adds list of words to bit set.
 By creating 'n' no of hashes and extracting random bits to set in a bit set.

   2. boolean contains(String word)